 by Niklas Göransson

-This a death notice, as well as an exercise in cyclic law.
-He dreams of the skies but digs in the soil, and now speaks for the last time.
-A scholar of the past evaluates the present; how the black sun sets on the horizon and gold turns into lead.
+Karl NE dreams of the skies but digs in the soil; a scholar of the past evaluates the present, how a black sun sets on the horizon and gold turns into lead.

-I also must ask, what the hell is going on with the drums?
+I must ask, what the hell is going on with the drums?

 – Suggesting what, exactly?

-– It might be best to leave this question open, since the percussion is for the most part nothing I’ve been involved in.
-Let me just say that we had different ideas of where to take this, and this is one reason the collaboration is ending.
+– The percussion has always been the sole responsibility of Arganas, so it might be best to leave this question open.
+Let’s just say we had different ideas about where to take our sound, and this is one of the reasons why our collaboration is ending.

-‘Don’t much care for the music but the interviews are always interesting’ is a verdict of NÅSTROND I’ve come across a few times now.
+‘I don’t really care for the music, but the interviews are always interesting’ is a verdict about NÅSTROND I’ve come across a few times now.

 – The concept of intent and meaning was always of greater importance than the actual music.
-This was clear to me at an early stage, when I realised that I could use NÅSTROND to transmit certain ideas or even propaganda.
-Art has always explored matters of depth, ideas wanting to be brought forth – be it the love of violence or the lure in darkness.
+This became clear to me at an early stage when I realised I could use NÅSTROND to communicate certain ideas – even propaganda.
+Art has always explored matters of depth, ideas wanting to be brought forth; be it a love for violence or the allure of darkness.